SamanZargarzadeh/Super-Bowl-LVII-Prediction/README.md

 The methodology for this project involves two main components: sport analysis and machine learning models.
 The sport analysis component includes an examination of historical matches between the Kansas City Chiefs and Philadelphia Eagles, a quarterbacks analysis, a look at the 2022 performance, and a review of previous Super Bowl scores.
 The machine learning models component includes three different models: the Split Model, which is a linear regression model based on the splitting of data into two groups; the Five-Year Model, which combines logistic and linear models based on the last five years of Super Bowls; and the Performance Model, which is a linear regression model based on ELO rating and team performance.
 The accuracy of each model is reported and discussed in the Results chapter.

+The dataset preparation was done using Python, while the machine learning models were developed using Alteryx.
+Both were uploaded to the this GitHub repository for easy access and reproducibility.

 ## Sport Analysis

     1. Historical Matches between chiefs and Eagles